UniqueUpToPermutation/pecos/README.md

 * ``amazon-670k``
 * ``amazon-3m``

+Since the datasets are multiple gigabytes large, they are not included by default in the repo, but you can download them at [this link](https://archive.org/download/pecos-dataset/inference-models/).

 -------------------------

 * **macros.json**: In this JSON file you can add new macros or change existing ones.
 Modify this if you would like to change things like thread count etc.

+## Inference Models/Datasets from our Paper

+Once again, all of the models/datasets we used in our paper are available pre-trained and in the correct format at [this link](https://archive.org/download/pecos-dataset/inference-models/).